|

 highest spiritual potentiality.

-Of course, Theosophical notions about race hadn't been flashed
+Of course, Theosophical notions about race hadn't been

-however loosely, to academically fashionable inquiries into
+related, however loosely, to academically fashionable inquiries

-Müller.
-Comparative linguistics appeared to show that
+Max Müller.
+Comparative linguistics appeared to show

-strain derived.
-And parallel investigations of folk tales
+Indo-European strain derived.
+And parallel investigations

-tradition than of persistent, indeed ineradicable, hereditary
+and tradition than of persistent, indeed ineradicable, hereditary

 traits.
 Much Victorian academic discourse thus tended toward